jpoles1/blog/_posts/Dec2015/2015-12-30-First-Model.md

 Both of the programs which I have developed in order to recreate mathematical models are rather similar, and produce seemingly identical results when given the same starting parameters.
 In both cases I utilized ggplot to produce static charts.
 Here's the cleaned up plot that I produced in R. I've included the code used to produce this output below.
 I hope to develop an interactive version of this simulation at some point in the future.

-![R Model](/blog/public/img/2015-12-29-First-Model/RModel1.png "R Model")
+![R Model](/blog/public/img/2015-12-29-First-Model/RModel1.png "R Model") _The SIRD dynamics of a model outbreak.
+In this case, I was attempting to model the outbreak of a fairly virulent pathogen (like a novel influenza epidemic).
+We can see that the outbreak peaks and resolves fairly quickly, albeit with a rather high mortality rate._

 ###R Code